Don’t Get a Bad Rap Because of a Bad Map

 Help Searchers Fetch the Right Facts—Map Your Business to See Results!

 For brick-and-mortar businesses, getting customers to your location is everything.
 Most customers find you via voice search or a quick phone check for directions.
 That makes a Google Maps presence non-negotiable.
-If your profile isn’t set up or updated, here’s how to make it work for you with practical tips to stand out.
+If your Google Business Profile isn’t set up or updated, here’s how to make it work for you with practical tips to stand out.

 1. Why Google Maps is Your Small Business Lifeline

-Google Maps is where customers go to find local businesses, especially for “near me” searches.
+The Google Business Profile & Maps linkages are where customers are sent when searching for local businesses, especially the “near me” searches.
 An optimized listing puts you front and center for customers ready to visit.

 Why it matters: Over 80% of consumers use Google to find local businesses, and 46% of searches have local intent (source: Google).
-No Google Maps listing?
+No Google Business Profile or Maps listing?
 You’re invisible to customers looking for you.

 Pro tip: Claim your Google Business Profile to rank higher in local searches.